credativ/plutono/docs/sources/http_api/admin.md

   }
 }
 ```
-## Grafana Stats
+## Plutono Stats

 `GET /api/admin/stats`

 Only works with Basic Authentication (username and password).
-See [introduction](http://docs.grafana.org/http_api/admin/#admin-api) for an explanation.
+See [introduction](http://docs.plutono.org/http_api/admin/#admin-api) for an explanation.

 **Example Request**: